-More expensive models costing more than £500 tend to be extra-large, similar to having a second oven, have fancy features like true steam cooking, or be built-in appliances that fit into a wall cavity.
+More expensive models costing more than £500 tend to be extra-spacious, similar to having a second oven, have fancy features like true steam cooking, or be built-in appliances that fit into a wall cavity.

 Here's what to look for when choosing a combination microwave: